bumbeishvili/docker-crash-course/README.md

 # Setting work dir
 WORKDIR /app

+# Copy package json first, so that we can cache installed packages later
+COPY package.json .

+# install dependencies in copied root directory
+RUN npm install

 # copy source from . to workDir
 COPY . .

-# install dependencies in copied root directory
-RUN npm install

 # Expose port (written in API).